StandardCyborg/happly/README.md

 - `PLYData(std::string filename, bool verbose = false)` Construct a new PLYData object from a file, automatically detecting whether the file is plaintext or binary.
 If `verbose=true`, useful information about the file will be printed to `stdout`.

+- `PLYData(std::istream& inStream, bool verbose = false)` Like the previous constructor, but reads from an`istream`.

 - `PLYData::validate()` Perform some basic sanity checks on the object, throwing if any fail.
 Called internally before writing.

 - `PLYData::write(std::string filename, DataFormat format = DataFormat::ASCII)` Write the object to file.
-Specifying `DataFormat::ASCII` or `DataFormat::Binary` controls the kind of output file.
+Specifying `DataFormat::ASCII`, `DataFormat::Binary`, or `DataFormat::BinaryBigEndian` controls the kind of output file.

+- `PLYData::write(std::ostream& outStream, DataFormat format = DataFormat::ASCII)` Like the previous method, but writes to an`ostream`.

 **Accessing and adding data to an object**: